-(2) Process - NP 11-202, NP 11-203203, NP 11-204 and NP 11-204205 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt, an automatic exemption-or, automatic registration or automatic designation as a designated rating organization in a passport jurisdiction.
-These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt or a discretionary exemption from the OSC or to register in Ontario or to obtain designation as a designated rating organization in Ontario.
+(32) Process - NP 11-202202, NP 11-203 and NP 11-203204 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt- σr{\pm} an automatic exemption or automatic registration in a passport jurisdiction.
+These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt or a discretionary exemption from the OSC or to register in Ontario.

 NP 11-203 also sets out the process for seeking exemptive relief in multiple jurisdictions that falls outside the scope of the Instrument.
-NP 11-203 applies to a broad range of exemptive relief applications, not just-discretionary exemption applications from the provisions listed in Appendix D of the Instrument.
-For example, NP 11-203 applies to an application to be designated a reporting issuer, mutual fund, non-redeemable investment fund or insider (but not to an application to be designated as a designated rating organization, specifically covered in NP 11-205).
+NP 11-203 applies to a broad range of exemptive relief applications, not just-to discretionary exemption applications from the provisions listed in Appendix D of the Instrument.
+For example, NP 11-203 applies to an application to be designated a reporting issuer, mutual fund, non-redeemable investment fund or insider.
 It also applies to an application for a discretionary exemption from a provision not listed in Appendix D of the Instrument.

-Please refer to NP 11-202, NP 11-203203, NP 11-204 and NP 11-204205 for more details on these processes.
+Please refer to NP 11-202202, NP 11-203 and NP 11-203204 for more details on these processes.

-(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction in which you seek a deemed prospectus receipt or an automatic exemption or registration or designation as a designated rating organization.
+(43) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction in which you want to obtainseek a deemed prospectus receipt or an automatic exemption or registration.
 For example, if the Instrument does not specify where you file a document, it means that you must file it in the local jurisdiction.
 In this policy, we generally use the term 'non-principal jurisdiction' instead of 'local jurisdiction'.

-To get a deemed receipt for a prospectus in the non-principal jurisdiction, a filer must file the prospectus in the jurisdiction through SEDAR.
-Similarly, to get an automatic exemption based on a discretionary exemption granted in the principal jurisdiction, a filer must give notice under section 4.7(1)(c) of the Instrument to the securities regulatory authority or regulator in the non-principal jurisdiction.
-Under section 4.7(2) of the Instrument, a filer can satisfy the latter requirement by giving notice to the principal regulator instead of the securities regulatory authority or regulator in the non-principal jurisdiction.
+To get a deemed receipt for a prospectus in the localnon-principal jurisdiction, a filer must file the prospectus in the jurisdiction through SEDAR.
+Similarly, to get an automatic exemption based on a discretionary exemption granted in the principal jurisdiction, a filer must give notice under section 4.7(1)(c) of the Instrument to the securities regulatory authority or regulator in the localnon-principal jurisdiction.
+Under section 4.7(2) of the Instrument, a filer can satisfy the latter requirement by giving notice to the principal regulator instead of the securities regulatory authority or regulator in the localnon-principal jurisdiction.